• Skip to primary navigation

 Get Professional Help

-If you're not quite sure where to start or what to do, consider hiring a CFA to help you with your student loans.
+If you're not quite sure where to start or what to do, consider hiring a financial advisor to help you with your student loans.
 We recommend The Student Loan Planner to help you put together a solid financial plan for your student loan debt.
 Check out The Student Loan Planner here.

 You can also always call your lender, but they might not be able to help with this complex situation over the phone.

-Depending on your tax situation and student loan amount, it could save you money to file your taxes married filing separately so that you can qualify for IBR or PAYE and save on your student loans.
+Depending on your tax situation and student loan amount, it could save you money to file your taxes married filing separately so that you can qualify for IBR or RAP and save on your student loans.
 However, you have to remember that you'll pay more in taxes, so it's important to do the math and see what scenario makes the most sense for you.

 Robert Farrington